Table of Contents

 For example: If you sell arts and crafts kits, instead of pursuing “arts and crafts,” it can be beneficial to target keywords like “arts and craft kits for kids.”
 The longer-tail query indicates the searcher is looking for a specific product, while “arts and crafts” does not.

-After understanding the keywords that can help drive traffic to your product pages, it’s important to ensure your title tags and meta descriptions are optimized accordingly.
+After understanding the keywords that can help improve your product page SEO, it’s important to ensure your title tags and meta descriptions are optimized accordingly.

 Title tags should include:

 Usually, a product page contains tons of general information from dimensions, application instructions, and other important details.
 This is great for users already on the page.
 However, this isn’t enticing for users scanning the search results pages.